-Despite starting only 20 Bundesliga games this term, Gnabry has scored 10 goals and has also found the net five times in six showings for Germany.
+Despite starting only 21 Bundesliga games last term, Gnabry scored 10 goals and also found the net five times in six showings for Germany.
 Versatile enough to play anywhere across the forward line, the ex-Gunner is quick, clever and technically excellent.

 16. Philippe Coutinho (Barcelona)

-Barcelona’s Champions League collapse against Liverpool earlier this month will have been a painful moment for Luis Suarez, who was jeered by the home fans on his return to Anfield.
+Barcelona’s Champions League collapse against Liverpool in May was a painful moment for Luis Suarez, who was jeered by the home fans on his return to Anfield.
 Coutinho didn’t receive any such treatment, but it would be interesting to know whether he now regrets pushing so hard for a move to the Camp Nou.

-Signed in January 2018 as an intended replacement for Andres Iniesta, the Brazilian has instead been used in the front three for much of this campaign.
+Signed in January 2018 as an intended replacement for Andres Iniesta, the Brazilian was instead used in the front three for much of last season.
 He’s definitely struggled, but Coutinho’s invention, skill and fierce long shot mean he’s still among the best in the world.

 15. Dries Mertens (Napoli)

 Mertens might not be quite as popular at the Stadio San Paolo as Diego Maradona, but he recently broke the Argentine’s club-record haul of 81 Serie A goals for Napoli.
-The Belgian has made the net bulge on 17 occasions this term, as well as setting up 12 strikes for his team-mates.
+The Belgian made the net bulge on 16 occasions last term, as well as setting up 11 strikes for his team-mates.

 A winger by trade, Mertens has played right across the attacking line since moving to Italy in 2013.
-Out of contract in summer 2020, he could opt for pastures new when the current campaign concludes this month.
+Out of contract in summer 2020, he could still seek pastures new before the start of 2019/20.

 14. Nabil Fekir (Lyon)

-Fekir came close to joining Liverpool last summer, only to see a complication with his medical scupper the deal.
-The Lyon captain could have spent the season sulking, but instead he’s set about securing another top-three finish for his boyhood club.
+Fekir came close to joining Liverpool in summer 2018, only to see a complication with his medical scupper the deal.
+The Lyon captain could have spent the season sulking, but instead he set about securing another top-three finish for his boyhood club.

-That Lyon are on course to do just that is in large part thanks to the 25-year-old, who has scored nine goals and set up another seven to go along with three goals and two assists in the Champions League.
-Lyon will no doubt have to ward off further interest in their talismanic attacking midfielder this summer.
+That Lyon qualified for the Champions League is in large part thanks to the 25-year-old, who scored nine goals and set up another seven to go along with three goals and two assists in Europe's premier competition.
+Liverpool seemed to have turned their attention elsewhere, but Arsenal are now said to be keeping tabs on Fekir.